openshift-pipelines/enhancements/enhancements/option-to-disable-default-injection-of-serviceaccount-rbac.md

 ### Goals

-Provide way to cluster admin to disable auto creation of rbac resources at cluster level.
+Provide way to cluster admin to disable auto creation of rbac resources at cluster level and persist resource(ServiceAccount(`pipeline`)) if it already exists.

 ### Non-Goals

 ## Proposal

-Installation of OpenShift Pipelines operator by default create RBAC resources on all namespaces. cluster admin should have the permission to disable RBAC resource creation at cluster level using `TektonConfig CR`.
+Installation of OpenShift Pipelines operator by default create RBAC resources on all namespaces. cluster admin should have the permission to disable RBAC resource creation at cluster level using `TektonConfig CR` and persist existing ServiceAccount(`pipeline`).

 ### User Stories
 As a cluster admin, I want to be able to disable auto creation of ServiceAccount and RBAC resources at cluster level because some customers have reported that SCCRolebinding `pipelines-scc-rolebinding` can be seen as a security issue which has **RunAsAny** among other things.

+As a cluster admin, I want to persist my ServiceAccount at the update time or disabling rbac as the ServiceAccount may have some additional secrets attached.

 ### Usage examples